vonGrave/Income-Group-Classification/README.md

 Age: continuous - age of a Person

-Workclass: Where does a person works - categorical -Private, Self-emp-not-inc, Self-emp-inc, Federal-gov, Local-gov, State-gov, Without-pay, Never-worked.
+Workclass: Where does a person work - categorical -Private, Self-emp-not-inc, Self-emp-inc, Federal-gov, Local-gov, State-gov, Without-pay, Never-worked.

 Ffnlwgt: continuous - Weight assigned by Current Population Survey (CPS) - People with similar demographic characteristics should have similar weights since it is a feature aimed to allocate similar weights to people with similar demographic characteristics.